"Morgenland Festival Osnabrück sets new standards in the encounter between the West and the East."

 Stefan Buchen, Qantara.de

 The Morgenland Festival Osnabrück has dedicated itself since 2005 to the fascinating music culture of the Near and Middle East, from traditional music to classic and avant-garde, jazz and rock.
 With its focus on a region which immediately conjures up positive and negative cliché images, the Festival has set itself the goal of counteracting these images with authentic ones.
-The Festival gives the audience and its guests the opportunity to encounter one another, at times as something complex – other times, something related or inspirationally alien.
+The Festival gives the audience and its guests the opportunity to encounter one another as something complex – sometimes related, sometimes inspirationally alien.

 The extraordinarily extensive press coverage (BBC, CNN, ARTE, 3Sat, ARD, Spiegel, Stern, FAZ, New York Times, Washington Post, Tehran Times, Hindu Post, Syria Times) and annual visitor figures of nearly 100% serve to document the special significance of this Festival.